 Motorcycle and other road accidents are very common in Thailand, including in resort areas such as Phuket, Pattaya and Koh Samui.
 Under Thai law, motorcycle riders and passengers are required to wear helmets, but they are often not provided by hire companies or motorcycle taxis.
 Each year foreign tourists affected by alcohol are injured in motorcycle and other vehicle accidents.
 In such cases travel insurers are likely to exclude cover.
 Don’t drink and drive.
 For further advice on road safety, see our page on road travel.

 To drive a car or ride a motorcycle in Thailand, you need a valid driver licence of the correct class.
 Be aware some vehicle rental companies will try to tell you otherwise.
 We recommend that you carry an International Driving Permit (IDP) in addition to your Australian driver licence.
 For further advice on road safety in Thailand and how to obtain an IDP, see our page on road travel.

-If you intend to hire cars, motorcycles, jet skis or any other motorised vehicle, talk to your travel insurer to check if these activities are covered by your insurance policy and seek advice on any restrictions that may apply (such as insurance cover if you are not licensed to ride a motorcycle in Australia).
+If you intend to hire cars, motorcycles, jet skis or any other motorised vehicle, talk to your travel insurer to check if these activities are covered by your insurance policy and seek advice on any restrictions that may apply (such as insurance cover being voided if you are not licensed to ride a motorcycle in Australia).

 The Thai Department of Tourism provides useful advice on renting jet skis at the Tourism Authority website.

 There have been many serious accidents involving jet skis and motorcycles in Thailand.
 Foreigners are regularly detained and arrested by police following jet ski and motorcycle accidents until compensation, often thousands of dollars, can be negotiated between parties.
 The Embassy is not able to assist in these negotiations and can only provide a list of lawyers.
 Many vehicle hire companies do not have insurance and any damage, loss, or costs associated with injuries to third parties will be your responsibility to negotiate or pay.
-In addition to checking that your travel insurance covers hospital and other costs associated with motorbike, jet-ski or other vehicle accidents, also ensure that the hiring company holds comprehensive, including third-party, insurance for the vehicle you are hiring.
+In addition to checking that your travel insurance covers hospital and other costs associated with motorbike, jet-ski or other vehicle accidents, also ensure that the hiring company holds comprehensive insurance, including third-party, for the vehicle you are hiring.
 We recommend that Australians do not provide passports as deposits or guarantees.

 Australians have reported cases where hire companies have demanded large amounts of compensation for pre-existing damage to motorbikes.
 There have also been reports claiming that hire companies have arranged for motorbikes to be stolen from the hirer, and forcing them to pay thousands of dollars in compensation, including the value of a new motorbike plus lost earnings.